• Re-registration and re-accreditation 12 January 2017

 Renewal of registration

-Report on renewal of registration of The University of Melbourne
+Report on renewal of registration of the Leo Cussen Institute

-TEQSA has renewed the registration as a higher education provider, under Section 36(1) of the TEQSA Act, of The University of Melbourne for a period of seven years to 22 June 2024 in the provider category of 'Australian University'.
+TEQSA has determined, under Section 36(1) of the TEQSA Act, that registration of the Leo Cussen Institute as a higher education provider be renewed for a period of seven years to 13 November 2021 in the provider category of Higher Education Provider.

 Decision